11 Utility Tools for Data Scientists

 Default shortcuts:

-Greenshot is useful for capturing visualizations, error messages, or UI elements for documentation or troubleshooting.
+Greenshot is useful for capturing visualisations, error messages, or UI elements for documentation or troubleshooting.

 OBS (Open Broadcaster Software) Studio is a powerful tool for screen recording and streaming.